HUNDING'S SAGA - 49: UNCANNY MEETING, Gauti Greets A Surly Young Ivar

-Gotland welcomes 'Braendings Slange' again
+Gotland welcomes 'Braendings Slange', again on her way east

 'Skuli will you see everything is stowed aft of the mast partner?'